The Lending and Secured Finance Review: Norway

 Another reservation is made with regard to corporate benefit.
 All transactions between Norwegian entities should, as a matter of corporate law, be made in accordance with the arm's-length principle.
 This may imply that upstream guarantees and security granted by subsidiaries to a parent company to secure debt obtained by the parent must be remunerated by the parent by an arm's-length fee or some other tangible corporate benefit to the subsidiary.
 If this is not done, the consequence could be that the guarantee or security is not validly granted and binding on the subsidiary and may be set aside.

-Norwegian corporate capacity opinions typically contain a reservation with respect to insolvency laws in general, as a Norwegian bankruptcy estate has wide discretion to elect whether it will enter into and fulfil unfulfilled contractual obligations under mutually binding contracts.
+Norwegian corporate capacity opinions typically contain a reservation with respect to insolvency laws in general, as a Norwegian bankruptcy estate has wide discretion to elect whether it will fulfil unfulfilled contractual obligations under mutually binding contracts.
 Although a loan agreement will not be considered mutually burdening (as long as the loan is granted and the other party is only obliged to repay), certain intercreditor provisions typically found in LMA-style intercreditor agreements have not been tested by Norwegian courts and may not be upheld by a Norwegian bankruptcy estate (although the provisions are linked to a loan agreement that must be upheld).
 Further, all powers of attorney granted or contained in an agreement entered into by a Norwegian company will not be binding on the bankruptcy estate.

 Further, during an insolvency the bankruptcy estate will usually want to consider all transactions made by the debtor in the period leading up to the bankruptcy, as the courts will have many possibilities to set aside transactions made by the debtor prior to bankruptcy if the transaction may be said to give preference to some creditors at the expense of others or is made at an undervalue (or in favour of certain related parties).
 As a starting point, transactions made up to two years prior to the bankruptcy may be subject to a clawback; however, in the case of transactions giving a creditor a fraudulent preference, transactions made up to 10 years prior to the bankruptcy may be set aside.
 Under Norwegian law, only the bankruptcy estate can approach the courts and ask that a transaction be set aside.